DataDog/datadogpy/doc/dev/testing.md

-# Setting up local testing environment
+# Setting up a local testing environment

 Inside the repo, set up a virtual environment and install dependencies from the command line:
 Commands: